SFDO-Community-Sprints/OutboundFunds/README.md

 EDU: Financial Aid group joined for day 2: Emma Hutchinson and Yina Chun

 ### Sprint Summary
 We spent the majority of the sprint discussiong and making decision on proposed Enhancements as well as conversations with other groups.
-Thom worked on some Lightning Component enhancements and Katie worked on reviewing and updating documentation.
+Thom worked on Lightning Component enhancements and Katie worked on reviewing and updating documentation.

 ### Project Resources
 https://github.com/SFDO-Community/OutboundFunds